Chelsea news: Cesar Azpilicueta says Frank Lampard's youth revolution is the right approach | Goal.com

 "We have the examples of Tammy Abraham, of Reece James, of Mason Mount playing regularly in the Championship [last season].
 We have the academy players who reached the final of the UEFA Youth League like Conor [Gallagher].
 Charlie Brown was the top scorer.

-"The left-back [Maatsen] won the European U17 Championship, so we have very good players coming from the bottom, but they need time as well.
+"The left-back [Ian Maatsen] won the European U17 Championship, so we have very good players coming from the bottom.
+But they need time as well.
 It’s difficult to go straight [into the first team] but the loan team, the academy, they are doing an amazing job.

 "We’re very happy to have Ethan [Ampadu], Callum [Hudson-Odoi], Andreas [Christensen] and Ruben [Loftus-Cheek] and they have been doing a very good job.
 I think it’s what the loan team are looking for - clubs to play, to get experience, and then when they get back they have improved.